 READY TO DIG IN?

-We are a volunteer group that came together in Summer 2017 to revitalize a small garden at the Cortez Recreation Center and open it up to the community.
 The garden was originally a Montezuma School to Farm Project garden for programs at the Rec Center.
 Our group operates as a project of the Good Samaritan Center Food Pantry in partnership with the City of Cortez.

 In 2018, we created a small community garden adjacent to the original garden that has a total of 19 family, individual and handicap accessible plots available for residents of Montezuma County.
 The original garden consists of 3 demonstration beds that are a showcase for intensive gardening ideas while providing fresh produce for the food pantry.
 A new children's garden is comprised of 3 additional plots from the original garden along with a sandbox, a "dig area" and growing spaces along the border.